-Col. Peter Williams, who is Chair of Governors, is the Liaison Governor for Safeguarding and E-Safety.
-The Governors formally consider safeguarding issues once a year, with day to day issues being delegated to the Deputy Head Pastoral, as DSL.
+Col. Peter Williams, who is Chair of Governors, is Governor with responsibility for safeguarding.
+Christine Dure-Smith deputises in this role.
+Dr Stuart Smallwood is the Governor with responsibility for E-Safety.
+The Governors formally consider safeguarding issues once a year, with day to day issues being delegated to the Head, as DSL.